bricewalker/Hey-Jetson/README.md

 To build TensorFlow from source, follow the instructions from [JetsonHacks](https://github.com/jetsonhacks/installTensorFlowTX2).

+You may be able to install TensorFlow from a wheel file provided by [Jason at Nvidia](https://github.com/JasonAtNvidia/JetsonTFBuild).

 Now export the path as an environment variable:

 Unix/Linux: ```export FLASK_APP=inference.py```